-SEWING MACHINES HISTORY
+SEWING MACHINES - A SHORT HISTORY

 A sewing machine is a mechanical (or electromechanical) device that joins fabric using thread.
 Sewing machines make a stitch, called a sewing-machine stitch, usually using two threads although machines exist that stitch using one, three, four or more threads.
 As a lad these wonderful machines interested me.
 Later, I collected a few, simply because some of the oldies are so beautiful.
-NK

 Sewing machines can make a great variety of plain or patterned stitches.
 They include means for gripping, supporting, and conveying the fabric past the sewing needle to form the stitch pattern.
 Most home sewing machines, as with many industrial machines, use a two thread stitch called the lockstitch.
 Some older machine types are chain stitch machines and sergers.